mrstepanovic/stepanovic_xyz/README.md

 ## Custom Domain Setup

-To use your custom domain (stepanovic.xyz):
+To use your custom domain:

 1. Go to your GitHub repository settings
 2. Navigate to Pages section